Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 If you tried to fly a spaceship through a black hole, you'd run into something solid and splatter yourself all over it.

-It would never happen because of other conditions, but but that would be the net effect if you could undo those other conditions, the other magnetic conditions that would prevent that.
+It would never happen because of other conditions, but that would be the net effect if you could undo those other conditions, the other magnetic conditions that would prevent that.

-Because it is actually a uh the black hole is matter that is become uh it's a point of universe that has become so incoate, so disturbed, so um uncohesive as to no longer deal with light effectively, so it no longer reflects.
+Because it is actually the black hole is matter that has become a point of universe that has become so inchoate, so disturbed, so uncohesive as to no longer deal with light effectively.

-Now bear in mind we don't see light.
+Now, bear in mind, we don't see light.

 We only see stuff that light reflects off of.